ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 `Exchange Online Admin Centre > Mail flow > Rules`

-Note, the subject prepend rules listed here are not exhaustive, adjust for each classification combination in use within the agency.
+Note, the subject prepend rules listed here are not exhaustive.
+Adjust for each classification combination in use within the agency.

 #### UNOFFICIAL - prepend subject